SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Differentiable SDF Rendering

 We implemented SDF ray casting using CUDA to leverage the computational power of GPUs.
-Differentiable shading is implemented in Python with the Pytorch library, which supports automatic differentiation and allows seamless integration of the renderer with deep learning and neural network training.
-Pytorch also leverages the GPU, and our Pytorch implementation directly accesses the output of the ray casting stage that is stored in GPU memory, avoiding any unnecessary memory transfers.
-We will open source our code upon publication of this work.
+Differentiable shading is implemented with the Pytorch library, which supports automatic differentiation and allows seamless integration of the renderer with neural network training.
+Pytorch also leverages the GPU, and our implementation directly accesses the output of the ray casting stage that is stored in GPU memory, avoiding any unnecessary memory transfers.
+Our code is available at https://github.com/YueJiang-nj/CVPR2020-SDFDiff.